ronpandolfi/Xi-cam/doc/source/pluginTutorial.rst

 The HipRMC binary accepts a single argument: an input parameter file.
 HipRMC outputs by writing images to disk.
 This plugin mediates these exchanges and displays the results.

-Xi-cam assumes that any module/package in the xicam/plugins directory is a `plugin`.
-All Xi-cam plugins must define a `plugin` class which inherits `xicam.plugins.base.plugin` and has attributes defining the locations of its widgets.
+**Xi-cam assumes that any module or package in the xicam/plugins directory is a `plugin`.** All Xi-cam plugins must define a `plugin` class which inherits `xicam.plugins.base.plugin` and has attributes defining the locations of its widgets.
 The following attributes are optionally inserted into the Xi-cam interface layout: